-  Born on February 28, 1948, Donna Jo Napoli has become an author, linguist, and professor at Swarthmore College near Philadelphia, Pennsylvania.
-She has five children who help in her profession as a writer.
-She writes children's books, which include Pink Magic (2005) and Flamingo Dream (2002), along with young adult books.
-Winning many awards, these books have also been translated into several languages.
+Born on February 28, 1948, Donna Jo Napoli is an author, linguist, and professor at Swarthmore College at the time of this writing.
+She writes children's books, which include Pink Magic (2005) and Lights on the Nile (2011), along with young adult books such as Dark Shimmer (2015).
+These books have won many awards and have also been translated into several languages.

-  Napoli’s first publications came in linguistics.
-She wrote Syntactic Argumentation, Predication Theory: A Case Study for Indexing Theory, Syntax: Theory and Problems, Phonological Factors in Historical Change: The Passage of the Latin Second Conjugation into Romance, and Linguistics: Theory and Problems.
-Syntax: Theory and Problems, according to the publisher’s records in the Library of Congress, allows its readers to understand the fundamentals of articles written in different theories.
+Despite never expecting to become a writer, Napoli discovered that writing was a way that she could express herself and it brought great joy into her life.
+Napoli's first publications came in linguistics.
+She wrote many acclaimed linguistic analyses, including Linguistics: Theory and Problems (1993).
+Her paper Syntax: Theory and Problems (1993), according to the Library of Congress, allows its readers to understand the fundamentals of articles written in different theories.
 Its goal is for readers to approach linguistics with an open mind.
-Predication Theory: A Case Study for Indexing Theory, from a review from the Library of Congress, entails argument, predicate, and coindexing principles.
+Likewise, Predication Theory: A Case Study for Indexing Theory (1989), from the Library of Congress, entails argument, predicate, and coindexing principles.
 The predicate is presented as a semantic primitive and the coindexing principles follow Noam Chomsky's 1986 notion of barriers.
-Napoli wrote a few of these linguistics publications, but after losing a child to a miscarriage, Napoli became inspired to write children’s books and young adult novels.
+She is especially noted for her study of the linguistics of sign languages, a groundbreaking line of research for the field.

 Predication Theory: A Case Study for Indexing Theory.
 New York: Cambridge UP, 1989.

 Syntax: Theory and Problems.
 New York: Oxford UP, 1993.

 Soccer Shock.
 New York: Dutton's Children's Books, 1991.